 Hey y’all – today we’re going to talk about how to sew a ruffle so you can add ruffles to any garment.
-Ruffles are a fun, feminine detail you can add to pretty much any top or dress, and you can add them in different places.
+Ruffles are a fun, feminine detail you can add to pretty much any sewing project, and you can add them in different places.
+Here are some pictures of clothes I’ve sewn ruffles on.
 Above and below I have an Esma Top with a ruffle added instead of the sleeve band.

 For a different look, I added a ruffled peplum to the Esma Top below.